greglucas/bezpy/README.md

 [![DOI](https://zenodo.org/badge/115665136.svg)](https://zenodo.org/badge/latestdoi/115665136)

-Bezpy is an open source library for analysis of magnetic (B), electric (E), and impedance (Z) data within a geophysical framework.
+Bezpy is an open source library for analysis of geomagnetic (B), geoelectric (E), and magnetotelluric impedance (Z) data within a geophysical framework.
 This library contains routines for calculating the geoelectric field from the geomagnetic field in multiple different ways.

 ## Features